jjcrofts77/TMB-MATH34041/content/Coursework/README.md

-# Data for the Topics in Mathematical Biology coursework
+# Data for the Topics in Mathematical Biology Coursework

 This folder contains a selection of biological network data that can be used to complete the TMB coursework.